Assessing the Hierarchical Hamiltonian Splitting Integrator for Collisionless N-body Simulations: Discussion and Conclusions

-\item Based on reversibility and time symmetry tests we concluded that HamSp is not symplectic, it is not either time symmetric but it is only approximately reversible, although quite stable in comparison to AKDK.
-Although the exact correspondence between forward and backwards integration lasts only for few dynamical times even for ten dynamical times the order or magnitude energy drift is preserved as well as some features.
-In contrast AKDK energy drift grows linearly with time, showing clearly that is not reversible.
-Based in our tests HamSp reversibility combined with the selection function explains the advantage in performance.
+\item Based on reversibility and time symmetry tests we concluded that HHS is not time symmetric but it is approximately reversible, it is also more stable than AKDK for a given energy accuracy.
+Although the exact correspondence between forward and backwards integration lasts only for few dynamical times, even for ten dynamical times the energy drift growth is small.
+In contrast, AKDK energy drift grows systematically with time, clearly showing that it is non-reversible using the commonly used time-step selection function.
+Based in our tests HHS reversibility explains the advantage in performance regarding AKDK.
+Based on \citet{2002Springer..} discussion and the used time-step selection functions that depend only on velocity module, such properties are independent of accuracy in gravity calculation and particle number.

-\item Although AKDK is neither reversible or symplectic, at high energy conservation accuracy and large number of particles, there is no difference in maximum circular velocity, density profile or satellite dynamical friction time between LeapF, AKDK and HamSp.
-This opens the possibility that HamSp is a more efficient alternative to AKDK.

-\item The Bridge techniques like the ones discussed in \citet{ 2020CNSNS..8505240P} make appealing the possibility of using HamSp in the way we discussed in this paper keeping the efficiency on acceleration calculation and as a consequence reaching considerably high performance. \end{enumerate}
+\item Our findings with the direct summation code may be also relevant for the high accuracy and costly section (PP) of codes using the P3M technique, as it has been also show in molecular dynamics studies \citep{Plimpton1997ParticleMeshEA}.

+\item In agreement with our direct summation code tests, changing the time-step selection function for a non-symmetrized one, it is possible to find a combination of parameters in GADGET4 (using both the Tree and FMM code version) where HHS is more efficient than AKDK.
+We found approximated reversibility for the Tree Gadget4 test, however, for FMM Gadget4 our tests are inconclusive.

+\item The population of particle histogram across the time-step rungs is useful to find a convenient parameters combination for the integrators.